vintasoftware/medplum-health-card-demo/README.md

 ### Using the App

+1. **New users**: Click "Sign in" and then "Register here" to create a new patient account
-1. Sign in as a Patient user
+2. **Existing users**: Sign in as a Patient user
-2. Click on "My Health Cards" in the sidebar
-3. (Optional) Filter your immunizations by date:
+3. (Optional) Filter your immunizations by date
-   - Set a "since" date to include only recent immunizations
 4. Click "Generate Health Card" to create a health card with your immunizations
 5. Scan the QR code with a SMART Health Card reader app